 Table of contents

-Adverse possessions - featured image
+Adverse possessions in Australia - featured image

-By
+By Ken Raiss

 A A A

-Adverse possessions
+Adverse possessions in Australia

-What is Adverse possessions or possessory possession?
+What is adverse possession or possessory possession?

 Adverse possession is when a person gains title to a property if they have remained in that same property for a certain amount of time.

-Length of time required to claim title 9544936_l
+Length of time required to claim title

-In Victoria for a person to be successful in their claim of adverse possession, they must have stayed at the one place for 15 years or more.
+In Victoria, for a person to be successful in their claim of adverse possession, they must have stayed at the one place for 15 years or more.

 A person in New South Wales can potentially make a claim for Crown land through adverse possession if they have lived in the same place for 30 years.

-How is adverse possessions proved?
+How is adverse possession proved?

-Adverse possession means not a mere occupation but also actual physical possession in an open and peaceful manner, without consent of the original owner.
+Adverse possession means not a mere occupation but also actual physical possession in an open and peaceful manner, without the consent of the original owner.

 The claimant will need to be able to prove to the Titles Office in the State of jurisdiction that they have occupied the land for the entire period of time required.